Hydrodynamic and symbolic models of computation with advice: Computation with advice in ideal fluid motion

-In this section, we introduce a notion of simulation of Turing machines by volume-preserving autonomous flows that admits a well-defined notion of time complexity.
-We show that there exist stationary solutions to the Euler equations on compact three-dimensional geometric domains equipped with some Riemannian metric that are capable of simulating a given Turing machine with advice.
+In this section, we introduce a definition of simulation of Turing machines by volume-preserving autonomous flows that admits a well-defined notion of time complexity.
+We show that for a given Turing machine with advice there exists a stationary solution to the Euler equations, on a compact three-dimensional geometric domain equipped with some Riemannian metric, that simulates it.